-Thank Someone for a Business Introduction With This Sample Letter
+Thank Someone for an Introduction With This Sample Letter

 - Check, and double-check, for grammatical or spelling errors.
-Have a trusted friend proofread your note before you send it.
+It’s a good idea to have a trusted friend proofread your note before you send it.
 Even professional editors have trouble catching their own mistakes.

 Sample Thank You Letter for an Introduction